-Compared to tearing down the current office to construct a more suitable multi-story facility, purchasing the nearby building is more cost-effective with rising construction costs, increased leasing costs and lost productivity during construction, and the negative environmental impact of demolition are considered.
-A single office building located centrally in the District is also more advantageous than leasing or purchasing satellite offices with rapidly increasing rent and transportation time, costs and impacts to the environment considered.
+Compared to tearing down the current office to construct a more suitable multi-story facility, purchasing the nearby building is more cost-effective when rising construction costs, increased leasing costs and lost productivity during construction, and the negative environmental impact of demolition are considered.
+A single office building located centrally in Midpen's service area is also more advantageous than leasing or purchasing satellite offices with rapidly increasing rent and transportation time, costs and impacts to the environment considered.

 |July 2017||Board of Directors authorizes purchase of 5050 El Camino Real|